OCTRON-tracking/OCTRON-docs/docs/training.md

 - **Choose model:** choose which model to use.

     ??? question "Which model should I choose?"
         The larger the model, the more accurate it may be, but the more time and GPU resources it needs too.
-Recommendation: start with the smallest model and move up from there if necessary.<br>
+Recommendation: start with the smallest model and move up from there if necessary.
+The large model also usually needs more training data.<br>

         - **YOLO11m-seg:** the 'medium' model (the smallest one)
         - **YOLO11l-seg:** the 'large' model